TL;DR Answer was found here. https://askubuntu.com/questions/1426476/ubuntu-22-04-audacity-does-not-show-up-in-pulseaudio-recording-tab

 There was a minor leak to the existing distribution pipe discovered afterwards, David very obligingly came back that same morning (after notifying him) where he resolved it without fuss.
 The Owner’s manual was found soiled in the bin, looks like it got accidentally stepped on, however was able to eventually find a copy online.

 Overall, reasonably happy with the job done and happy to consider using DJR again for any gas fitting and plumbing be it for my own place or for a rental property.

 Update 26th January 2023:They eventually were able to get their guys to come around and do the job in the end.
 Updated the review accordingly.
-However still trying to get them to fix their invoice which was higher than the agreed written quote.
+Price issues have since been resolved.
+They allegedly had staffing shortages contributing to some of admin issues detailed below.

 Used this company before many years ago and called upon them again last year to conduct a moss spray treatment on my concrete tile roof.

-Edwards and Hardy provided a written emailed quote of 470 to spray the roof while 2 other competitors I was able to contact both provided me a quote of 380 for roof spraying.
+Regardng the price quote, Edwards and Hardy provided a written emailed quote of 470 to spray the roof while 2 other competitors I was able to contact both provided me a quote of 380 for roof spraying.
 I had accepted Edwards and Hardy’s already higher quote in good faith based on previous custom.
-To find an additional $100 Health and Safety charge tacked on afteraccepting their quote and upon receiving a confirmation without this being communicated to me beforehand has left me less than impressed (as of the latest update, this is still yet to be resolved).
+To find an additional $100 Health and Safety charge tacked on afteraccepting their quote and upon receiving a confirmation without this being communicated to me beforehand was rather curious.
+(Since sorted out, though took a bit of chasing up).

 Job was completed within an hour.
 Apart from one missed cracked tile (a check of the tiles was included as part of the roof moss spray), no real issues with their front line staff who diligently got to the job, were pleasant to deal with and answered any questions I had.
 The company in general terms however will need to sort their back end systems and work on their communication as according their own field staff, they’ve had multiple complaints of the same issues from other customers.